• Home /

 Citations

-This article, "Fix Your Credit Score To Buy a Home in 6 Months" draws on the author's professional mortgage experiences and references information found at these authoritative websites:
+This article, "Fix Your Credit Score To Buy a Home in 6 Months," authored by Dan Green, is based on extensive professional mortgage experience and includes references to trusted sources such as industry-leading financial institutions and expert research from the following websites:

 Changelog